 Art Director

-Art directors concern themselves with the overall look of marketing and branding materials.
+Art directors are responsible for the overall look of marketing and branding materials.
 They oversee photo shoots, liaise with designers, and select marketing materials that best convey their organization’s image and goals.
-They’re responsible for approving all artwork and graphics and work with other creative professionals to achieve the desired look and feel of their brand.
+They’re additionally responsible for approving all artwork and graphics and working with other creative professionals to achieve the desired look and feel of their brand.

 Source: Bureau of Labor Statistics, 2019